Manny27nyc/platform-management-docs/content/en/docs/getting_started_with_amplify_platform_management/_index.md

 date: 2021-08-12
 ---

-The Getting Started documentation includes the following topics:
+The Getting Started documentation includes the following topics.